 - Keep it Clean!
 Pulses

-Harvest at 15 to 18% seed moisture.
+Harvest at 16-18% seed moisture.
 This is when 75% of the pods are dry and the remaining pods are at the R9 (full maturity) stage, where pods are still flexible and yellow, but seed has full colour change.

 Constant feeding into the header can reduce losses.
 Areas with less plant material may cause poor feeding into the header and therefore losses.
 High cylinder speeds and augers can inflict the greatest amount of seed damage.
 Set cylinder speeds as low as possible and to minimize seed damage.